 The systematic review conducted by Maitra et al (2014), as described earlier, identified following a meta-analysis that children born with low birthweight demonstrated significant difficulties with neuro-musculoskeletal and movement-related tasks when compared with children of normal birthweight.
 Similarly, children born preterm also demonstrated considerable difficulties with neuro-musculoskeletal and movement-related tasks compared with their term-born peers.
-Children born LBW or preterm made more neuro-musculoskeletal and movement-related errors, took more time to complete tasks and received lower scores on neuro-musculoskeletal and movement-related assessments than their typically developing counterparts.
+Children born LBW or preterm made more neuro-musculoskeletal and movement-related tasks and received lower scores on neuro-musculoskeletal and movement-related assessments than their typically developing counterparts.